Adaptive Data Collection for Latin-American Community-sourced Evaluation of Stereotypes (LACES): Dataset Characterization

-In this study, the focus was placed on inter-annotator disagreement rather than agreement, examining its relationship with the dataset categories to identify which categories exhibit higher levels of disagreement and may therefore be considered more controversial.
-Inter-annotator disagreement was quantified using the variance of the scores assigned to each unique \texttt{(nationality, attribute)} association.
-To assess potential language-specific effects, variance was first computed separately for English and Spanish data; however, no substantial differences were observed and the sample sizes were too small to justify separate reporting, so results are presented jointly.
+To identify which categories elicit higher levels of disagreement, and may thus be considered more controversial, we quantified inter-annotator agreement by calculating the variance of scores assigned to each unique \texttt{(nationality, attribute)} pair.
+High variance in these ratings serves as a proxy for sociocultural contention within a given topic.

 For this analysis, only pairs with at least two validations were retained.
-Variance values ranged from 0 to 4 and showed a highly skewed distribution (skewness = 1.69), with a strong concentration at lower values.
 Approximately 40\% of pairs had zero variance, and the 75th percentile corresponded to a variance below 1.
 Pairs were classified into two groups: low variance (80\%) and high variance (20\%).
-We did not adopt a finer-grained partition since smaller groups would have contained very few samples, complicating subsequent analyses and potentially adding noise into interpretation.
+We did not adopt a finer-grained partition since smaller groups would have contained very few samples, complicating the analysis and potentially adding noise into the interpretation.